equilibr/emexpr/README.md

 The parsing and execution steps are separated allowing for the lowest possible resource usage and fastest possible reevaluation of parsed expressions.
 Variables, constants and functions are bound (not copied) during parsing so each evaluation uses the current data from memory.

 There is no shared mutable state in the code.
 Thus, if needed, it can be executed concurrently, given the referenced data and functions also support this.

+There are no sanity checks anywhere in the code.
+It is assumed the provided data is always valid.
+The validity of the expression depends only on its buffer being allocated, not on its content matching the parsed grammar.

 ### Expression parser